pranav-chakote/tryhackme-soc-labs/splunk-spl-fundamentals/README.md

 | head 10
 ```

-The `head` command returns the first specified number of events.
+The `head` command returns the first specified number of results.

 ### Tail